open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>allocationStrategy</b></td>
         <td>enum</td>
         <td>
           AllocationStrategy determines which strategy the target allocator should use for allocation.
-The current options are least-weighted and consistent-hashing.
+The current options are least-weighted, consistent-hashing and per-node.
 The default option is least-weighted<br/>
           <br/>
-            <i>Enum</i>: least-weighted, consistent-hashing<br/>
+            <i>Enum</i>: least-weighted, consistent-hashing, per-node<br/>
         </td>
         <td>false</td>
       </tr><tr>